raymondtay/LearningHaskell/src/HaskellBook/Ch21 - Traversables/README.md

 # Traversable

+## Basic motivation

+Traversables allows you to transform elements inside the structure like a Functor, producing Applicative effects along the way, and lift those potentially multiple instances of Applicative structure outside of the Traversable structure.
+It is commonly descirbed as a way to traverse a data structure, mapping a function inside a structure while accumulating the applicative contexts along the way.

 The interesting thing about `Traversable` is this, what it does is actually quite interesting.
 In order to understand what it is that `Traversable` does, it helps when i can actually observe what it does and from my observation, what it seems to do is the following